daleardi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-As you can see the mean was affected, but the median was not.
+As you can see the mean and median were affected.
 ## Are there differences in activity patterns between weekdays and weekends?
 Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.